Aderinola-Abiodun/Aderinola-Abiodun/README.md

 ## I am a Data Analyst

-I help business by turning their sales, marketing, and customer data into actionable growth strategies through data analysis and clear storytelling.
-I help them see the story behind their business data to drive growth, optimize conversion, reduce churn, and scale revenue.
+I turn messy sales, marketing, and customer data into clear, compelling stories that drive real business growth.
+From boosting conversions to cutting churn and scaling revenue, I help businesses uncover the insights that actually move the needle.

 🌍 I'm based in Lagos, Nigeria

-✉️ You can contact me here: abiodunaderinola@gmail.com 👥 I'm looking to collaborate on Interesting Projects
+✉️ You can contact me here: abiodunaderinola@gmail.com

+👥 I'm looking to collaborate on Interesting Projects

 ### 🛠 Tools & Tech Stack

 #### Data & Automation